- This article introduces the background of MRP and S&OP Explorer.

 S&OP to the Rescue?

-It is often stated that a “good S&OP process,” addresses this issue.
+It is often stated that a “good S&OP process” addresses this issue.
 But does it?
 An S&OP process will bring the forecast down to meet the capacity.
 That balances the plan, making sure it is attainable, but that does not, in fact, address the issue.
 In fact, it hides the issue.

-Addressing the issue would mean keeping a separate data stream which accounts for lost sales.
+Addressing the issue would mean keeping a separate data stream that accounts for lost sales.
 It also means having a way to measuring the forecast error of lost sales.
 This can come from estimating lost sales from the demand history based upon inputs from order management, as this type of information is only very rarely inside of the order management system itself.

 Using the Brightwork MRP + S&OP Explorer